Sandhikharka

 Sandhikharka Municipality (सन्धिखर्क नगरपालिका) is the headquarter of Arghakhanchi District which lies in Lumbini Province of Nepal.
-The former village development committee (VDC) was converted into a municipality on 18 May 2014 by merging the existing Sandhikharka, Wangla, Narapani, Khanchikot, Kimadada, Argha and Dibharna VDCs evdo.
+The former village development committee (VDC) was converted into a municipality on 18 May 2014 by merging the existing Sandhikharka, Wangla, Narapani, Khanchikot, Kimadada, Argha and Dibharna VDCs.
 It is located, in a valley surrounded by hills, in the western part of the capital, Kathmandu.

 Geography

 Sandhikharka is situated between the two hills Argha and Khanchi, from which the district's name is derived.
 Sandhikharka has made a significant progress in road building and the training of people through various national and international non-governmental organisations.
 Although Sandhikharka is a small town, in recent years migration to developed countries has increased, with migrants sending billions of remittance to their families every year.
 Development of new houses, privately own luxury vehicles and the modern atmosphere itself have shown that the town has marvellously progressed in terms of economy and other sectors.

 Three small rivers; the Bangi, Ghoche and Bhadri merge at Chutrabeshi, within Sandhikharka.
 Therefore, people sometimes call the rivers Tribeni.
 There is one pitched road that connects to the national highway at Gorusinghe.
 However Arghakhanchi district was the first district in Nepal where all the VDCs were officially linked with the motorable roads.